 High-risk countries are determined by information provided by the European Centre for the Disease Prevention and Control (ECDC) and listed on the Spanish Ministry of Health website.

-The list is updated every 15-days and currently includes most European countries, such as Germany, Austria, Belgium, Denmark (except the Faroe Islands and Greenland), France, the Netherlands, Sweden, and Luxembourg.
-Flights departing from Ireland are exempt from the requirements of PCR testing until 10th January 2021.
+The list is updated every 15-days and currently includes most European countries, such as Germany, Austria, Belgium, Ireland, Denmark (except the Faroe Islands and Greenland), France, the Netherlands, Sweden, and Luxembourg.

 For countries outside the EU, risk assessment is based on the cumulative incidence of COVID-19 per 100,000 population over the past 14-day period.